 Mexico represents, along with Brazil, the main destination market for Italian companies that want to sell abroad, with special focus Latin America.

-Dwelling on Mexico, the reasons for this trend stem from GDP growth and manufacturing activity, along with inflation control, as indicated by the’IMF In his report last October.
+Focusing on Mexico, the reasons for this trend stem from GDP growth and manufacturing activity, along with inflation control, as indicated by the’IMF In his report last October.

 The strengthening of its international position is also due to the recent phenomenon of nearshoring, which is providing the nation with important development opportunities.